A picture of the space of typical learnable tasks: Results

-We selected models at different stages of standard supervised learning on CIFAR-10 (i.e., using 10-way output and softmax cross-entropy loss) and fine-tuned each of these models on two sub-tasks; the entire network is fine-tuned without freezing the backbone.
+We selected models at different stages of standard supervised learning on CIFAR-10 (i.e., using 10-way output and softmax cross-entropy loss) and fine-tuned each of these models on two sub-tasks (the entire network is fine-tuned without freezing the backbone).
 As~\cref{fig:fine_tuning_panel} shows, models that were fine-tuned from earlier parts of the trajectory travel a large distance and move away from trajectories of the supervised learned CIFAR-10 models.
 As we fine-tune later and later models, the distance traveled away from the trajectory is smaller and smaller, i.e., changes in the representation are smaller.
-For a fully-trained CIFAR-10 model which interpolates the training data, the distance traveled by fine-tuning is very small (the corresponding points are almost indistinguishable in the picture); this is because both $P^1$ and $P^2$ are subsets of CIFAR-10.
+For a fully-trained CIFAR-10 model which interpolates the training data, the distance traveled by fine-tuning is very small (the points are almost indistinguishable in the picture); this is because both $P^1$ and $P^2$ are subsets of CIFAR-10.

 Algorithms for transfer learning train on a source task before fine-tuning the model on the target task.
-If two tasks share a large part of their training trajectory, then we may begin fine-tuning from any of the shared intermediate points---there are many such points.
-If the chosen point is farther along in terms of progress then the efficiency resulting from using the source task is higher, e.g., the trajectory required to fit the target task is shorter; such trajectories were used in~\citep{gao2020information} to define a distance between tasks.
-As we saw in~\cref{res:progress}, trajectories of different tasks bifurcate after a shared part.
-The resultant deviation is small for related tasks and large for dissimilar tasks (\cref{fig:fine_tuning_panel}a,~\cref{fig:imagenet}a,f).
-Therefore it is difficult to know \emph{a priori} from which point one should begin fine-tuning from without knowing the manifold of the target task.
+If two tasks share a large part of their training trajectory, then we may start the fine-tuning from many shared intermediate points---there are many such points.
+If the chosen point is farther along in terms of progress then the efficiency resulting from using the source task is higher because the trajectory required to fit the target task is shorter; such trajectories were used in~\citep{gao2020information} to define a distance between tasks.
+As we saw in Result 2, trajectories of different tasks bifurcate after a shared part.
+The resultant deviation less for related tasks and more for dissimilar tasks (\cref{fig:fine_tuning_panel}a,~\cref{fig:imagenet1}a,c).
+Therefore it is difficult to know \emph{a priori} from which point one should start the fine-tuning from without knowing the manifold of the target task.
 In particular, our geometric picture indicates that fine-tuning from a fully-trained model can be detrimental to the accuracy on the target task.
-This has been noticed in a number of places in the transfer learning literature, e.g.,~\citet{li2019rethinking}, and has also been studied theoretically~\citep{gao2020free}. \end{result}
+This has been noticed in a number of places in the transfer learning literature, e.g.,~\citet{li2019rethinking}, and has also been studied theoretically~\citep{gao2020free}.